the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 Like a project manager in a team-based research project or a tech company CEO, there are formally-assigned leadership positions.
 A company CEO have the power to make decisions to provide organisational resources which can impact the overall efficiency and the ability of teams to deliver on organisational goals.

-However, they can not ensure that people in their organisation will complete their assigned projects.
+They hire and assign leaders to lead different teams.
-Individuals within the teams who inspire their team members play huge role in keeping team motivated as they make progress in their own rights, and take on leadership roles themselves.
+Individuals within those teams also inspire other members, and play huge role in keeping team motivated as they make progress in their own rights, and take on leadership roles themselves.

 ## Emergent leadership